Significance

 Operational Greenhouse Gas Emissions

-Absolute Scope 1 and 2 market-based GHG emissions were 1.74 Million Metric Tons (Mmt) in 2023, 5.7% lower than 2022, and 25.6% lower than our 2019 baseline emissions of 2.34 Mmt.
-As such, we are proud to announce we have surpassed our 25% reduction target two years early.
+Absolute Scope 1 and 2 market-based GHG emissions were 1.61 Million Metric Tonnes (Mmt) in 2024, 5.8% lower than 2023, and 28.3% lower than our 2019 baseline emissions of 2.25 Mmt.
+As such, we continue to further exceed our 25% reduction target as we enter our 2025 target year.
 This was driven by our energy management processes, increased procurement of renewable electricity, an overall reduction in grid emission factors, and a decrease in production.
 We are now in the process of setting a new short-term operational greenhouse gas target for 2030.

 Value Chain Greenhouse Gas Emissions